Grasshopper mouse

 Grasshopper mice are rodents of the genus Onychomys, occurring in North America.
 They feed on insects and other arthropods.

 Biology

 The three species in this genus of New World mice are only distantly related to the common house mouse, Mus musculus.
 They are endemic to the United States and Mexico.
 The southern grasshopper mouse has around a 3.5 to 5.0 in long body and a tail that is generally 1.0 to 2.5 in long.
 Its behavior is distinct from other mice.

-It is a carnivorous rodent, dining on insects (such as grasshoppers), worms, spiders, centipedes, scorpions, snakes, and even other mice.
+It is a carnivorous rodent, preying on insects (such as grasshoppers), worms, spiders, centipedes, scorpions, snakes, and even other mice.
 It also stalks its prey in the manner of a cat, sneaking up quietly, and defends its territory by "howling" like a small wolf.
 The grasshopper mouse is known to be immune to various venoms released by its prey (scorpions, snakes, etc.).
 Grasshopper mice are nocturnal and avoid exposure to bright light.